Slingshot (water vapor distillation system): Proposed development

 Kamen hopes to send thousands of the units with local village entrepreneurs, in much the same way independent cell phone businesses have thrived and gradually changed the face of many impoverished areas around the globe.
 Future target price for the device is in the $1,000 to $2,000 range.

 As of 2020, the product does not seem to be in commercial production or wide use.
-The systems appear to be distributed in partnership with Coca-Cola as a component of EKOCENTER kiosks, of which over 150 have been deployed worldwide.
+Kamen invented the Coca-Cola Freestyle soda dispenser in return for the Coca-Cola corporation to release the Slingshot world wide.
+The systems were instead distributed as a component of EKOCENTER kiosks, of which only 150 have been deployed worldwide.